Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Setup Elasticsearch Multi-Node

-For a production environment Elasticsearch should run a multi-node Elasticsearch cluster environment.
-Indexes are configured so that available nodes are automatically used for primary and replica shards.
+For a production environment Elasticsearch must run a multi-node Elasticsearch cluster environment.
+Indices are configured so that available nodes are automatically used for primary and replica shards.
+If you use only one Elasticsearch node, the replica shards cannot be assigned to any node, which causes the cluster to remain in the Yellow state.
+This in turn leads to tasks not being performed by Elasticsearch.
+For example, lifecycle management of the indexes.
 If you are using an external Elasticsearch cluster, you can skip most of the following instructions, besides step number 1 to configure your available Elasticsearch cluster nodes.

 #### General remarks